BNNorman/dragino-1/Installation.md

 1. Create a new device in The Things Network console and copy the device details into the config file `dragino.toml`
     1. edit dragino.toml and add your device keys (OTAA is preferred)

-7. Create a new device in The Things Network console and copy the details into the config file `dragino.toml`
-8. Run the test program
+2. Run the test program
 ```
 python testTTN.py
 ```
 and the device should transmit on the things network using OTAA authentication until it reaches the TTN FUP tx limit.

-9. run the downlink test program
+3. run the downlink test program
 ``'
-python test_downlink.py
+python testDOWNLINK.py
 ```

-to check downlink messages are received *after scheduling one in the TTN console first*
+to check downlink messages are received after scheduling one in the TTN console first

 # Using GPS